All Episodes

 This is from Saturday.

-The New York Times, your neighbors may turn up their noses, but keeping your gas guzzling SUV or buying one coming off a lease might be a smart move.
+The New York Times, your neighbors may turn up their noses, but keeping your gas-guzzling SUV or buying one coming off a lease might be a smart move.

-The fact is that not many people want your big vehicle right now if Friday's new auto sales data are any indication.
+The fact is that not many people want your big vehicle right now, if Friday's new auto sales data are any indication.

-Total SUV sales are down 43.3% this July from a year ago, according to an outfit called Auto Data.
+Total SUV sales are down 43.3% this July from a year ago, according to an outfit called Autodata.

-What is normal, given the plummeting demand for big vehicles and the rise in gas prices that's responsible for the market turmoil?
+Given the plummeting demand for big vehicles and the rise in gas prices that's responsible for the market turmoil, it is probably tempting to ditch your own SUV and trade down to something smaller.

 But many experts suggest sitting tight for a variety of reasons.